practicalli/clojure/reference/clojure-syntax/control-flow.md

 => "Higher"
 ```

-Here is an example of an condtion inside an anonymous fuction.
+Here is an example of an condition inside an anonymous function.

 ```clojure
 (defn even-number [number]